UBCDingXin/CCDM/README.md

 ## Training
 Following [Ding et. al. (2023)](https://github.com/UBCDingXin/improved_CcGAN) and [Ding et. al. (2024)](https://github.com/UBCDingXin/Dual-NDA), distinct training codes have been provided for various datasets. <br />

+For simplicity, we only show how to implement the proposed CCDM in each experiment. <br />

 ### (1) RC-49 (64x64)